TZstatsADS/fall2019-proj3-sec2--group1/README.md

 **Contribution statement**:
 + Feichi Gu

-	+ Data processing, include data splitting and cleaning
+	+ Data processing: include data splitting and cleaning
 	+ Build the HOG and PCA function and Extract HOG and PCA features (pick the best parameter of HOG and PCA)
-	+ Choose 23 points to calculat the distance between them, build our own features
+	+ Choose 23 points and 5 groups of points to calculate the distance between them, and build our own dataset1 and dataset2

 + Mo Yang